dextreas/Image_Recognition/README.md

 TKinter
 Scikit-Learn

 This project was done following a tutorial.
-However the codes have been overwritten as the tutorial is over 4 years old and the codes are not working.
+However the codes from the tutorial have been overwritten as the tutorial is over 4 years old and the codes were not working.

 Working demo:
 https://youtu.be/KZ7zTeVCbTQ